What are language disorders in children?

 Sometimes language disorders have a family history.
 In many cases, the cause is not

-It’s important to know that learning more than one language does not cause language
+It’s important to know that learning more than 1 language doesn't cause language disorders

-disorders in children.
-But a child with language disorder will have the same problems
+in children.
+But a child with a language disorder will have the same problems in all

 Which children are at risk for language disorders?